ControlledChaos/controlled-chaos-plugin/README.md

 ### Sample Custom Editor (Gutenberg) Block

 The sample editor block, being as basic as a block can be, is not included as reference.
-The primary reason for including it is to establish the directory infrastructure for further block development.
+The primary reason for including it is to establish the directory infrastructure for further block development in your project.

 ### Clean Up the Admin